ubuntu/ubuntu-desktop-documentation/CONTRIBUTING.md

 ## Prerequisites

-There are some prerequisites to contributing to Ubuntu Server documentation.
+There are some prerequisites to contributing to Ubuntu Desktop documentation.

 - **Code of Conduct**